Half Moon Cafe

-The Front Room and Half Moon Café at Clay on Main, Fall 2023
+The Front Room and Half Moon Café at Clay on Main, Spring 2024

-The Half Moon Cafe is located in the Clay on Main’s building at 313 Main Street, Oley PA.
+The Half Moon Café is located in Clay on Main’s building at 313 Main Street, Oley PA.

 (As a courtesy to its residential neighbors, Clay on Main asks that audience members park in the church lot a few doors down from the venue instead of on Main Street).